Find out what you can do with your goods when they are being processed or repaired using outward processing.

 - a remission or repayment of import duty

 Exporting gold using outward processing

-If you wish to use outward processing for exporting and re importing gold and jewellery, you will require an authorisation for outward processing.
-You should send the gold or jewellery to an assay office prior to export in order to identify the carat and quantity of gold being exported.
+If you wish to use outward processing for exporting and re-importing gold and jewellery, you need an authorisation for outward processing.
+You should send the gold or jewellery to an assay office prior to export, in order to identify the carat and quantity of gold being exported.

-At re-import when the gold has been made into jewellery you should make sure you have documentation from the jewellery manufacturer showing that your gold has been made into the jewellery being imported.
+At re-import, when the gold has been made into jewellery, make sure you have documentation from the jewellery manufacturer showing that your gold has been made into the jewellery being imported.

 - the description of the manufactured jewellery is sufficiently detailed to identify the items presented for re-import

 - you hold documentary evidence that the same carat and weight of gold has been processed into the finished jewellery

 - the cost of any stones that have been added to the value or processing costs as non-EU goods

 Exporting goods for repair or alteration under a free trade agreement

 Subject to the conditions outlined in the agreement, you can export UK free circulation goods for repair or alteration to the other free trade agreement territory, without applying Customs Duty when importing them back into the UK.